MariaGabrielaReis/expert-votes/README.md

 > The server will start on port 3333 - <http://localhost:3333>
 >
 > - For quick API testing, use `test.http` file to send requests with the VSCode "REST Client" extension.
-> - To test the socket route (to monitor votes), use a tool like [Online Websockets Tester](https://piehost.com/websocket-tester) with URL: `ws://localhost:3333/polls/:pollId/results` and use the HTTP routes to vote and see the count.
+> - To test the socket route (to track votes), use a tool like [Online Websockets Tester](https://piehost.com/websocket-tester) with URL: `ws://localhost:3333/polls/:pollId/results` and use the HTTP routes to vote and see the count.